Vivek-04022001/documentation/docs/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.md

 ### Migration logs errors and warnings

 If there are log messages during the migration or during `zodbverify`, that doesn't necessarily mean the migration did not work, or that your database is broken.
-For example, if you migrated from Plone 4 to Plone 5, and then from Archetypes to Dexterity, it's very likely that items in the database cannot be loaded, because packages such as `Products.Archetypes`, `plone.app.blob`, or `plone.app.imaging` are not available.
+For example, if you migrated from Plone 4 to Plone 5, and then from Archetypes to Dexterity, it's very likely that items in the database cannot be loaded, because packages such as `Products.Archetypes`, `plone.app.blob`, or `plone.app.imaging` aren't available.
-These items most likely remain, and were not removed properly and are not used.
+These items most likely remain, and were not removed properly and aren't used.
 If your site otherwise works fine, you can choose to ignore these issues.

 Here is the output of a migration started in Plone 4 with Archetypes.